vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ## Summary

 The aim of this specification is to set out how fees on Vega are set based on committed liquidity provider stake and prevailing open interest on the market leading to [target stake](../protocol/0041-TSTK-target_stake.md).
-Let us recall that liquidity providers can commit and withdraw stake by submitting / amending a special liquidity provider pegged order type [liquidity provider order spec](./0038-OLIQ-liquidity_provision_order_type.md).
+Let us recall that liquidity providers can commit and withdraw stake by submitting / amending a special [liquidity commitment transaction](./0044-LIME-lp_mechanics.md).

 ## Definitions / Glossary of terms used

-- **Market value proxy window length `market.value.windowLength`**: sets the length of the window over which we estimate the market value.
+- **`market.value.windowLength`**: sets the length of the window over which we estimate the market growth.
 This is a network parameter.
 - **Target stake**: as defined in [target stake spec](./0041-TSTK-target_stake.md).
 The ideal amount of stake LPs would commit to a market.
 - `market.liquidityProvision.minLpStakeQuantumMultiple`: There is a network wide parameter specifying the minimum LP stake as the `quantum` specified per asset, see [asset framework spec](../protocol/0040-ASSF-asset_framework.md).

-## CALCULATING LIQUIDITY FEE FACTOR
+## Calculating liquidity fee factor

 The [liquidity fee factor](./0029-FEES-fees.md) is an input to the total taker fee that a price taker of a trade pays: